tarun-varma/Turmerik-Internship/README.md

 **Personalized Messages generated** - Examples of personalized messages generated for positive, neutral, and negative sentiment groups.

-I ran out of credits for the OpenAI API so was unable to generate personalized messages but I have the idea on how to do this.
+I ran out of credits for the OpenAI API so was unable to generate personalized messages but I have the idea on how to do this and will explain about it.